Overview of TQDM: Python Progress Bar Library (Updated 2025)

 Get ready for a journey through TQDM: Python Progress Bar Library.
 Test your knowledge about TQDM, a Python library for implementing progress bars and tracking task progress.

-Using tqdm, you can wrap your loops or iterators with a progress bar, allowing you to track the progress of your code execution.
+Using TQDM library in python, you can wrap your loops or iterators with a progress bar, allowing you to track the progress of your code execution.
 It provides an intuitive and visually appealing progress bar that shows the percentage of completion, estimated time remaining, and other relevant information.

-Overall, tqdm is a valuable tool for enhancing the user experience when running long-running processes or iterating over large datasets by providing clear and informative progress visualization.
+Overall, tqdm in python is a valuable tool for enhancing the user experience when running long-running processes or iterating over large datasets by providing clear and informative progress visualization.

 It can be easily implemented in our loops, functions, or even Pandas.
 Progress bars are pretty useful in Python because: